View of Split on a 3-Day Split, Itinerary, Croatia

 Platter of Octopus Peka at Konoba Kod Joze in Split, Croatia

 One of the best Dalmatia dishes is Peka.
-Often referred to as the meal ‘under the bell,’ Peka is a platter of meat (often veal, lamb or octopus) and vegetables (potatoes, carrots and peppers) slow cooked under a dome covered with embers in a wood-fire stove.
+Often referred to as the meal ‘under the bell,’ Peka is a platter of meat (often lamb or octopus) and vegetables (potatoes, carrots and peppers) slow cooked over embers in a wood-fire stove.

-Many of the traditional Split restaurants – called konobas – serve Peka, but we recommend seeking out Konoba Kod Joze.
+Many of the traditional Split restaurants – called konobas – serve Peka, but we suggest seeking out Konoba Kod Joze.
 The intimate interior pairs perfectly with a memorable meal.

-Pro Tip: Peka is a big meal, which serves 4 people, so make sure you have a small group to enjoy the experience.
-Also, because it takes hours to cook Peka, it is necessary to notify the restaurant a day in advance – so visit or call ahead the day before to put in your Peka order!
+Pro Tip: Peka is a big meal that serves at least 4 people.
+So, make sure you have some friends to enjoy the experience with!
+Also, because it takes hours to cook Peka, it is necessary to visit or call ahead the day before to put in your order!

 Subscribe Packing Checklist by JetSettingFools.com